skiffos/SkiffOS/README.md

 drive is a significant time bottleneck and inhibitor of proper backup practices.
 Finally, there's no clear way to keep multiple development devices in sync or maintaining the same configuration changes with the traditional approach.

+## Build in Docker

+Some operating systems are not compatible with the Skiff build system, due to the host not using glibc, or using some outdated or otherwise incompatible libraries for the fairly recent Skiff distribution.
+If you encounter any errors related to host-* packages, you can try [building Skiff inside Docker](./docker-build).

 ## Support